 Eastern Lake Ontario Unit Management Plan

-A public meeting will be held on June 5, 2013, to help draft the Eastern Lake Ontario Unit Management Plan (ELOUMP) the New York State Department of Environmental Consecration (NYSDEC) announced today.
-The meeting sessions will be held at the DEC's Salmon River Fish Hatchery, 2133 County Route 22, Altmar NY, from 10:00 a.m. to noon, 2:00 p.m. to 4:00 p.m. and 6:30 p.m.to 8:30 p.m.
+A public meeting was held on June 5, 2013, to help draft the Eastern Lake Ontario Unit Management Plan (ELOUMP) the New York State Department of Environmental Consecration (NYSDEC) announced today.
+The meeting sessions was held at the DEC's Salmon River Fish Hatchery, 2133 County Route 22, Altmar NY, from 10:00 a.m. to noon, 2:00 p.m. to 4:00 p.m. and 6:30 p.m.to 8:30 p.m.

 The Eastern Lake Ontario Unit includes Altmar, Chateaugay, Sandy Creek, and Trout Brook State Forests along with adjoining conservation easement lands along the Salmon River.
 The Unit will eventually include an additional 430 acres from a pending acquisition with National Grid Power Company.
 In total the unit consists of 6,275 acres of state lands within Oswego County and includes lands in the towns of Albion, Boylston, Orwell, Richland and Sandy Creek.
 The ELOUMP will guide management actions for the Unit to help achieve the goals of providing healthy, sustainable and biologically diverse forest ecosystems.